intersystems-community/irisdemo-demo-readmission/README.md

 # Using Realtime Machine Learning to reduce Readmission Risks

 Patient Readmissions are said to be the "Hello World of Machine Learning" in Healthcare.
 On this demo, we use this problem to show how IRIS can be used to **safely build and operationalize** ML models for real time predictions and how this can be integrated into a random application.
 This **IRIS for Health** demo seeks to show how a full solution for this problem can be built.

-It shows:
+Watch this [very nice video](https://www.youtube.com/watch?v=v1l4z7Jm3_g) of this demo in action!

+As you will realize, it shows:
 * **IRIS Interoperability** extracting data from HL7v2 messages send by a simulated EMR
 * **IRIS Database** storing the normalized data and helping with the data preparation steps.
 We use IRIS Analytics and a Cube for this purpose.
 The cube can be exposed as an [Analytical Base Table (ABT)](https://en.wikipedia.org/wiki/Analytical_base_table) for building the ML model.
 * **Spark Cluster and a Zeppelin Notebook** being used to consume the data from the ABT in IRIS and build the model.
 The model is then exported as [PMML](https://en.wikipedia.org/wiki/Predictive_Model_Markup_Language).